microsoft/ComplianceUtility/Manuals/3.2.3/Manual-Mac.md

 ## 🟦Description <a name="description"></a>

-The 'Compliance Utility' is a powerful tool that helps troubleshoot and diagnose sensitivity labels, policies, settings and more.
+The Compliance Utility is a powerful tool that helps troubleshoot and diagnose sensitivity labels, policies, settings and more.
 Whether you need to fix issues or reset configurations, this tool has you covered.

 Have you ever used the sensitivity button in a [Microsoft 365 App](https://www.microsoft.com/en-us/microsoft-365/products-apps-services)?
 If so, you've used the [Office's built-in labeling experience](https://docs.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels-office-apps?view=o365-worldwide).
-If something is not working as expected with your DLP policies, sensitivity labels or you don't see any labels at all the 'Compliance Utility' will help you.
+If something is not working as expected with your DLP policies, sensitivity labels or you don't see any labels at all the Compliance Utility will help you.

 > **Note**
 >
-> If you want to use the 'Compliance Utility' on Microsoft Windows, you can find the corresponding online manual [here](Manual-Win.md).
+> If you want to use the Compliance Utility on Microsoft Windows, you can find the corresponding online manual [here](Manual-Win.md).

 ### 🔵MIT License <a name="mit-license"></a>